revisit-studies/study/public/VLAT-mini-randomized/consent.md

 more about how people read and understand visualizations.

 ## Tasks
-The test contains 52 multiple-choice questions about 12 data visualizations.
-It will take approximately 30 minutes to finish this test.
+The test contains 12 multiple-choice questions about 12 data visualizations.
+It will take approximately 10-15 minutes to finish this test.
 For each question, you will be given a static data visualization (right) and a problem to solve (left).
-If you don't know the answer, select 'skip'.
-We suggest maximizing your browser window.
+If you don't know the answer, select
+'skip'.
+We suggest maximizing your browser window as some charts can be on the larger side.

 ## Risks to study participants
-Each participant in this study is assigned a random ID.
-As such, your participation will remain anonymous and your responses will not be able to be used to identify you.
+Each participant in this study is assigned a random ID for analyses.
+As such, your participation will remain anonymous and your responses will not be used to identify you.

 ## Benefits to research participants and others:
 The possible benefits include exposure to interesting data